An Extended Fatou-Shishikura inequality and wandering branch continua for polynomials: Introduction

 \item We do not use perturbations and directly allocate to each ``piece of dynamics'' distinct critical points (more precisely, their grand orbits).
 It allows us to include in the count the wandering eventual branch continua as well.
 By \cite{triangles04, blover08} the count of wandering branch continua in degree $3$ is sharp: there exist uncountably many cubic polynomials with locally connected non-separating Julia sets which contain a wandering non-(pre)critical branchpoint $z$ of valence $3$ so that the inequality in Theorem~\ref{intro-ineq} becomes equality (we believe it is sharp in general too).

 \end{enumerate}

 The relation between non-repelling periodic orbits and critical points is well-known.
 To briefly motivate the relation between wandering continua and critical points, suppose that $J_P$ is connected and locally connected.
 For each $y\in J_P$ let $A(y)$ be the set of all angles $\al$ such that the external ray $R_\al$ lands at $y$.
-Now, consider the collection of all hyperbolic chords in the boundaries of the convex hulls of all the sets $A(y), y\in J_P$ taken in the closed unit disk $\diskbar$.
+Now, consider the collection of all hyperbolic geodesics in the boundaries of the convex hulls (in the hyperbolic metric on $\disk$) of all the sets $A(y), y\in J_P$ taken in the closed unit disk $\diskbar$.
 The set of all such line segments in $\diskbar$ forms an \emph{invariant (geometric) lamination} in the sense of Thurston \cite{thu85}.